sandeep06011991/TVM_examples/README.md

 	b.
 Optimize Tensor Operators(https://tvm.apache.org/docs/tutorials/index.html#optimize-tensor-operators)

-1. Tutorial 1:
+1. Tutorial 1: (DONE)
 	Create a custom operator a(OP)b.
-	Generate code for it in CUDA and cpu.
+	Generate naive code for in CUDA.

-2. Tutorial 2:
+2. Tutorial 2: (DONE)
+	Generate 2 kernels to evaluate a composition.
 	Transform a(OP)b(OP)c  into OP(a,b,c)
+	Try Fusion (Is there an optimization which can do this)

 3. Tutorial 3:
-	Transform code with tiling and spliting
-	Lowering with code gen
+	Matrix Transpose

 5. Final Deliverable: